-It’s the perfect activity for toddlers and younger kids, who’ll have fun watching live chickens running around and pigs playing in the mud, taking a tractor hay ride, or petting pygmy goats.
+It’s the perfect activity for toddlers and younger kids, who have fun watching chickens running around and pigs playing in the mud, or petting pygmy goats.

 In one pen, little red piggies munched on food, then ran over to get a drink of water, excitedly oinking.
 It was a warm, sunny day, so the little pigs had a fun time cooling off in the mud.
 All the pigs had a twirly, curly tail (curly tails are real, not just in piggie stories).

 Our favorite animals are two pygmy goats, named Cocoa and Nutmeg (in video above).

 Cocoa and Nutmeg are inseparable, and love to be petted.
 They went for a walk in the yard, munched on blackberry bushes, and then we spent plenty of time stroking their soft fur.

 Cocoa and Nutmeg are adorable for kids and parents alike!

 After a delicious lunch of hamburgers made with ground beef from their grass-fed cows, local tomatoes and lettuce, and coleslaw, we stopped into the Tara Firma farm store to buy eggs, just collected this morning – that’s a fresh egg.

 After lunch, it was time for dessert at the Petaluma Pie Company in downtown Petaluma.

 Their pies are made from local fruits, such as apples, blackberries, raspberries, peaches, nectarines.
 Pie is also great with a dollop of ice cream from the Sonoma Strauss Family Creamery.